vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 END OF SECTION: Followup high-frequency balance disruption check

-### Quick auditory reaction time test (intended only for normal headphones)
+### Quick auditory reaction time test (intended only for over-ear headphones)

 Test to play: https://playback.fm/audio-reaction-time

-This test should be done with normal headphones, since bone conduction headphones have a latency of a few hundred milliseconds.
+This test should be done with over-ear headphones, since bone conduction headphones have a latency of a few hundred milliseconds.

 Play this once with the left ear and once with the right ear, and